TerryV8/click-count/docs/docker_compose.md

 app_1    |  * Debugger pin code: 299-635-701
 ```

 Current example will increment view counter in Redis.
-Open the following url in your web browser and check it.
+Open the following url as described in your web browser and check it.

 To see volumes run:
 ```console
 docker volume ls
 ```

-Console output:
+OUTPUT:
 ```console
 DRIVER              VOLUME NAME
 local               apptest_redis_data